I Never Thought I Could Pull Off This "Tricky" Eye Shadow Color—Then I Learned This French-Girl Tip

 More Chic Red Eye Makeup

 Jamie Schneider isBest Knockoff Luxury Clothing ’s senior beauty editor based in New York City.
-She has a penchant for trend forecasting, covering everything from innovative skincare launches to celebrity profiles, and her work has appeared in mindbodygreen, Coveteur, and more.
-She graduated from the University of Michigan with a B.A. in Organizational Studies and English before moving to NYC, and she's been there ever since.
-When she’s not writing or testing Wholesale Replica Bag beauty finds, Jamie loves exploring vintage boutiques, reading mystery books (bonus points for an unexpected twist), and she’s always down for a park picnic in Brooklyn.
+With over seven years in the industry, she specializes in trend forecasting, covering everything from innovative fragrance launches to need-to-know makeup tutorials to celebrity profiles.
+She graduated from the University of Michigan with a B.A. in Organizational Studies and English before moving to NYC, and her work has appeared in MindBodyGreen, Coveteur, and more.
+When she’s not writing or testing Wholesale Replica Bag beauty finds, Jamie loves scouting vintage boutiques and reading thrillers, and she’s always down for a park picnic in Brooklyn.

 -